shivjeet1/local-res/README.md

 kubectl rollout restart deployment/backend deployment/ui
 ```

-*(Note: If you are using Minikube instead of Docker Desktop, remember to run `eval $(minikube docker-env)` before running `docker compose build` so the images are built directly into Minikube's Docker daemon).*
+*(Note: If you are using Minikube instead of Docker Desktop, run `eval $(minikube docker-env)` before running `docker compose build` so the images are built directly into Minikube's Docker daemon).*

 #### Useful Management Commands